 Cats living outdoors face many dangers, including disease, starvation, extreme weather and injury.
 So if you’re an animal lover, the first thing you might think when finding a stray cat is, “How can I help?”

 It’s a great question!
 But the answer isn’t always straightforward, and it largely depends on what type of cat you’ve found.
 There are two distinct kinds of homeless cats—stray and feral—and each have different needs, dispositions and programs designed to assist them.
+We're walking you through how to help.

 Stray Cats vs. Feral Cats